smaht-dac/submitr/docs/source/advanced_usage.rst

     view-portal-object --env data schemas

-And if you also pass the ``-verbose`` option to the above, it will also print the `identifying` and `required` properties for each listed schema type name.
+And if you also pass the ``--verbose`` option to the above, it will also print the `identifying` and `required` properties for each listed schema type name.

 Installation for Developers
 ===========================